Samsung/lwnode/lwnode/code/CONVENTIONS.md

   * API level 1 : v8 apis
   * API level 2 : EscargotShim apis (Wrapped Values)
   * API level 3 : Escargot apis
 * Regarding Variable Names,
 * In Level 1, if there are same concepts among the API levels, it **SHOULD** use the following conventions:
   * name a value of API level 3 (Escargot Value) with `es` .
   * name a value of API level 2 (Wrapped Value) with `lw`.
-  * name v8 Value with no prefix.
+  * name v8 Value with no prefix or `v8`.
   * It **SHALL** use the above especially when using `auto` type inference.
 * In Level 3, it **NEEDS NOT** to meet the above conventions.